Electrocuting an Elephant: Release

+Copyright status

+Under the Copyright Act of 1909, the copyright of a film released around that time would last 28 years unless it was renewed for another 28 years by its owner.
+Therefore, Electrocuting an Elephant entered the public domain in the United States in either 1931 or 1959.

-Place in history
+Depiction in media

-The Edison company submitted the film to the Library of Congress as a "paper print" (a photographic record of each frame of the film) for copyright purposes.
-This form of submission may have saved the film for posterity since most films and negatives of this period decayed or were destroyed over time.
-It may have been the first time a death was ever captured in a motion picture film.

 The film fell into relative obscurity in the years after 1903, showing up as an out-of-context clip in the 1979 film Mr. Mike's Mondo Video.
 In 1991, documentary maker Ric Burns made the film Coney Island which included a segment recounting the death of Topsy, including clips from the film Electrocuting an Elephant.
 The film was also used in a memorial arts piece to commemorate the 100th anniversary of Topsy's death created by New Orleans artist Lee Deigaard and exhibited at the Coney Island USA museum.
 It allowed the public to view the film on a hand cranked mutoscope while surrounded by hanging chains and standing on a copper plate.

 War of the currents misconception

 In popular culture, Thompson and Dundy's execution of Topsy has switched attribution, with narratives claiming the film depicts an anti-alternating current demonstration organized by Thomas A. Edison during the war of the currents waged against his competitor, George Westinghouse.
 This is a popular misconception.
-Edison was never at Luna Park and the electrocution of Topsy took place 10 years after the war of the currents had already ended.
+Edison never visited Luna Park and the electrocution of Topsy took place 10 years after the war of the currents had already ended.
 Edison was, in fact, no longer attached to General Electric, which had formed from a merger between Edison General Electric Company and the Thomson-Houston Electric Company in 1892.
 By 1903, there was no longer motivation for Edison's production company to produce anti-alternating current propaganda.
 The use of alternating current for executions had already become standard practice.